lit/lit/README.md

 1. `html` is invoked with `strings` and `values`.

-    `strings` are the literal parts as a `TemplateStringsArray`.
-The same instance is returned for every evaluation of a template literal.
+    `strings` are the string literal parts as a `TemplateStringsArray`.
+The same instance is returned for every evaluation of a particular template literal.

-2. Look up a cached template keyed by `strings`, otherwise
+2. Look up a cached template keyed by `strings`, otherwise...

 3. Create a new template:

      1. Join `strings` with a special marker, `{{}}`.
 This creates a template string that looks like a Polymer template with empty expressions.

-     2. Create a new `<template>` element and set it's `innerHTML` to the tempalte string.
+     2. Create a new `<template>` element and set its `innerHTML` to the generated template string.

-     3. Crawl the `<template>` looking for expressions and remember their location by index in `Part` objects.
+     3. Crawl the `<template>` contents, looking for markers and remember their location by index in `Part` objects.
 Text-content expressions create new empty text nodes which are used as placeholders.

-6. Return a `TemplateResult` with the template and the values.
+4. Return a `TemplateResult` with the template and the values.

 #### `TemplateResult.renderTo(container)`: